 Board of Directors / Advisory Panel

 President - Corey Ann Ringle (2018) has served on FoCH's board since 2010, and as president since 2013.
 She became familiar with the park as a Girl Scout, and first camped there in 1990.
 The historic buildings on the property piqued her interest in historic architecture, and informed her career direction: she holds a master’s degree in architecture from Kent State University.
-Corey currently works at Paskevich and Associates in Cleveland.
+Corey is a registered architect and currently works at William H. Childs, Jr. & Associates in Chagrin Falls.
 In 1997, Corey and other members of her Girl Scout troop built the orienteering courses in the park.

 Vice President - Beth Sanderson ( 2018) currently serves as the vice president of the Friends of Crowell Hilaka and has been a member of the organization since 2010.
 She manages the marketing function for FoCH.
 Beth is a trained habitat steward with the National Wildlife Federation, an instructor for Landscape for Life, and is an Ohio certified volunteer naturalist.
 She is also trained to teach to teach Passport to Fishing offered by the Ohio Department of Natural Resource (ODNR).
 She is also a member and volunteer of the Ohio Natural Preserves Association.
 Beth’s favorite thing to do at Crowell Hilaka is hike with friends and take pictures of the natural landscape among the historic structures; she always sees something new or in a different way.
 The property is her favorite place to connect with nature, and her dream is to someday grow native plants on-site to improve the grounds.